vtqveant/simple-lcg/README.md

 ### Errata

-* In the `T(CT)` validation rule I had to add an additional requirement that `t` is regular reachable from `x`, which seems compatible with the original LG-graphs definition from (Penn 2004).
+* In the `T(CT)` validation rule I had to add an additional requirement that `t` is regular reachable from `x`, which seems compatible with the original LC-graphs definition from (Penn 2004).
 * On p.
 77, Fig. 3.14(b) a link between `N2` and `S4` is not eligible, should not the first category of the antecedent rather be `S1\(N2/N3)` instead of `S1/(N2/N3)`?
 * On p.
 153 the categories of 'by' and of its parent in the trees are swapped.